A - B - C - D - E - F - G - H - I - J - K -L - M - N - O - P - Q - R - S - T - W - Y

 of the Mississippi Museum of Art, Millsaps College, Montgomery

 Museum of Art, and the Library of Congress.
-Wolfe worked in oils,
+Wolfe worked in

-years.
-She blends impressionism with postimpressionism, and her
+seventy years.
+She blends impressionism with postimpressionism,

-award was accepted by her daughter Elizabeth.
+Arts.
+The award was accepted by her daughter Elizabeth.

 Andrew Carey Young

-Stained glass artist and winner of 2002 Governor's Artist's Achievement
+Stained glass artist and winner of 2002 Governor's Artist's

-St. Peter's by the Sea Episcopal Church in Gulfport.
+and St. Peter's by the Sea Episcopal Church in Gulfport.

 D. C. Young